cbrnrd/rise/README.md

 - Open source so that you can know exactly what code is runnning on your computer.

 ## Coming soon
-  - gzip file transfer
+- Actual use of the password hash for secure uploads and deletion of websites
-  - actual use of the password hash for secure uploads
+- Account dashboard and website statistics

 ## Authors